 - National Board of Certification and Recertification for Nurse Anesthetists

 APRN licenses must be renewed every two years, and at least 15 contact hours of accredited practice-focused continuing education activities must be completed for renewal.
-APNs certified in a specialty should be in contact with the appropriate national certification agency for continuing education requirements for recertification.
+APRNs should contact the appropriate certification agency regarding continuing education requirements for their specialty certification.